qdrant/landing_page/qdrant-landing/content/articles/late-interaction-models.md

 Now, let's explore how to implement this using the new Query API introduced in Qdrant 1.10.

-### Implementation Guide: Setting Up Qdrant for Late Interaction
+## Setting Up Qdrant for Late Interaction

 The new Query API in Qdrant 1.10 enables the construction of even more complex retrieval pipelines.
 We can use the single vector created after pooling for the initial retrieval step and then rerank the results using the output token embeddings.